 Balance Your Team’s Workload

-You can’t optimize processes if your team is overextended or not working to capacity.
+You can’t optimize processes if your team is overextended or not working at capacity.
 We have resource management features that monitor your team’s workload and show the results in a color-coded graph.
-You can see at a glance who is overallocated or under-allocated and reallocated their workload from the chart to keep morale and productivity high.
+Quickly see who is overallocated or under-allocated and reallocate tasks as necessary to keep morale and productivity high.

 Automate Processes For Greater Quality

 When you automate processes you eliminate human error.
 Our custom workflows allow you to create triggers that set off actions, such as changing the priority, tag, assignee and more.
 That also keeps teams focused on what matters.
-Meanwhile, you can set up task approvals so you control the quality of what gets called done.
+Meanwhile, you can set up task approvals so you control the quality of what’s considered “done.”

-By monitoring your processes you can see where things are not working and where there is room for improvement.
+By monitoring your processes, you can see where things aren’t working and where there’s room for improvement.
 Our real-time dashboards automatically collect live data and display it in colorful graphs that track six project metrics.
 One-click reports go even deeper, can be filtered and shared with stakeholders to show the process optimization.

 No business process is optimized without a little help, whether it’s input from stakeholders or online tools to get your charts organized.
 Assure your stakeholders that your new processes will give them the competitive edge they need.
-ProjectManager is an award-winning pm software dedicated to helping businesses optimize their processes and report on all of it.
+ProjectManager is an award-winning PM software dedicated to helping businesses optimize their processes and report on them.
 Get started for free.